mwyvr/knockr/README.md

 ## What is port-knocking?

 Port-knocking is a network access method that opens ports that are normally closed to the outside world, but only when the correct sequence of ports has been visited and within time frames determined by your network access configuration.

-A host or network protected by port knocking reduces the log burden from Internet port scanners can be another tool to improve security further.
+A host or network protected by port knocking reduces the log burden from Internet port scanners and should only be seen as another tool to improve security.

 Port-knocking can be configured on hosts ([iptables or knockd](https://wiki.archlinux.org/title/Port_knocking)), and